Liragbr/BruteForce1v/README.md

 ## Notices

-- Using this script on systems without explicit permission may violate privacy and security laws.
+- Using this script on systems `without explicit permission may violate privacy and security laws`.
 - This script should only be used for educational purposes or on systems where the user has explicit authorization to test security.

 ## How to Use

-1. Enter the target SMB server's IP address.
+- Enter the target SMB server's IP address.
-2. Enter the username to be tested.
+- Enter the username to be tested.
-3. Provide the full path to the password list file.
+- Provide the full path to the password list file.
-4. Wait while the script attempts to log in to the SMB server using the passwords from the provided list.
+- Wait while the script attempts to log in to the SMB server using the passwords from the provided list.
-5. If a correct password is found, it will be displayed on the screen and logged in the log file.
+- If a correct password is found, it will be displayed on the screen and logged in the log file.